pytest-dev/pytest/doc/en/nose.rst

   fundamentally incompatible with pytest because they don't support fixtures properly since collection and test execution are separated.

-Migrating from Nose to Pytest
+Migrating from nose to pytest
 ------------------------------

 `nose2pytest <https://github.com/pytest-dev/nose2pytest>`_ is a Python script
-and py.test plugin to help convert Nose-based tests into py.test-based tests.
+and pytest plugin to help convert Nose-based tests into pytest-based tests.
 Specifically, the script transforms nose.tools.assert_* function calls into raw assert statements, while preserving format of original arguments as much as possible.